Simin-Ma/GRwHS/README.md

 - Add targeted tests for new models/diagnostics.
 - Use issues/PRs to coordinate new features or bug fixes.

-By following the steps above you can benchmark all supported models across scenarios A-D and any real datasets you plug in, inspecting metrics, posterior behavior, and convergence diagnostics end-to-end.
+By following the steps above you can benchmark all supported models across the toy regression/classification grids, overlap ablations, and any real datasets you plug in, inspecting metrics, posterior behavior, and convergence diagnostics end-to-end.